motomedialab/cookie-consent/README.md

         ad: {
             title: 'Ads data',
             description: 'We use Google Ads to measure the performance of our advertising campaigns and to provide advertising based on visitors\' interests.
-We do not use cookies to collect personal information.', }
+We do not use cookies to collect personal information.',
+            // if no cookies are provided, a 'more details' option will be hidden for this preference },
+        personalization: {
+            // personalization storage options, with nothing defined it'll simply show as 'Personalization cookies' with a toggle
+        }
     }
 }